 Once there we highly suggest renting a car in Cozumel for the day.
-The island is bigger than you think and to make the most of your trip you’ll need a car to drive around the island.
-Cars are super affordable but often sell out, make sure to reserve in advance.
-We suggest booking on Rentalcars.com they have the cheapest prices and free cancelation.
+The island is bigger than you think, and to make the most of your trip, you’ll need a car to drive around the island.
+Cars are super affordable but often sell out.
+Make sure to reserve in advance.
+We suggest booking on Discovercars.com they have the cheapest prices and free cancelation.

 Playa del Carmen is home to many tropical beaches, but Xcacel Beach might be one of the most stunning.
 Not only will you have miles of untouched coastline, but you’ll also get to see some of Mexico’s most adorable residents – sea turtles!

 From April to October, hundreds of turtles arrive at Xcacel to breed and nest.
-If you’re lucky, you might be able to see the babies crawling towards the ocean.
+If you’re lucky, you might be able to see the babies crawling toward the ocean.

 There’s also a hidden cenote tucked away just steps from the beach.
 The lush, jungle-like atmosphere and cool refreshing waters are a welcome break from the ocean on a hot day.

 - Highway 307 Between Chemuyil and Xel-Ha, Cancun Mexico

 The most popular beach to swim with sea turtles is Akumal Beach.
 Which is another great spot, every time we’ve been, we’ve always been able to swim with sea turtles